 6. Take Advantage Of Social Media (Facebook, Twitter, etc.)

 Facebook, and other social media platforms, provide the perfect avenue to sell your idea and ask for donations.
 With millions of people using these platforms every day, you want to make a post about the fundraiser (including the link) and share it among your family and friends for increased visibility.
 Ask them to share and repost to increase viewings and possibly, donations.
-Be sure to add a simple yet detailed blub about the charity before publishing the post.
+Be sure to add a simple yet detailed blurb about the charity before publishing the post.

 7. Consider A Face-To-Face Approach

 Face-to-face donations still exist in this day and age, and yes, they can come quite in handy when looking for donations.
 You, however, want to come up with a concrete and clear plan for this plan to work.
 One way to do this would be to design and bring a paper donation form with you.
 You can then approach individuals at random, say in shopping mall car parks, sell your idea then ask them to donate to the course.
-Ask interested participants to fill the form and mail it to the charity yourself.
+Ask interested participants to fill out the form and mail it to the charity yourself.
 You can also request to email them the donation form and link if they prefer to donate online

 8. Tap On The Power Of Networking

 Ask the people around you, potential donors, and everyone online to reach out to others that might be willing to donate to the charity.
 While most of them might not share, the few that do will help improve the odds.